Healthy and flavorful, this classic minestrone soup is chock full of veggies and makes an easy and delicious weeknight dinner!

 Ladle of minestrone soup being poured into ceramic bowl.

-A quick google search will tell you that minestrone soup is a thick and hearty Italian vegetable soup with beans and pasta.
+Minestrone soup is a thick and hearty Italian-style vegetable soup with beans and pasta.
+Simple, right?
+That’s the appeal of this beloved soup.

 There are a lot of versions of minestrone out there, including a few in my archives: Autumn Minestrone Soup and Winter Minestrone with Pesto and Garlic Bruschetta.
-Both are undeniably delicious, but it was high time to get a good ol’ classic minestrone soup posted.
+Both are undeniably delicious, but we love a good, classic minestrone soup, as well.

 Pan of green beans, carrots and onions; another pan of crushed tomatoes in pan with vegetables.